Designing the Workflow

 The Acceptable Use Policy (AUP) sidebar is displayed.

-Adding the Acceptable Use Policy (AUP)
+Acceptable Use Policy (AUP)

-The Custom Message sidebar appears.
+The Custom Message sidebar is displayed.

-Adding a Custom Message
+Custom Message

-The Display a Form sidebar appears.
+The Display a Form sidebar is displayed.

 Adding a Display Form

-10. In the Display a Form sidebar, complete the following and then click Add Step:
+• In the Display a Form sidebar, complete the following and then click Add Step:

 • Title: Enter a title for the form.
 The title will appear at the top of the portal UI page.
-Note that this field is enabled by default, but you may disable it by toggling the switch located on the right side of the sidebar.

 • Intro text: Enter an introduction.
 The introduction text will appear near the top of the portal UI page.
-Note that this field is enabled by default, but you may disable it by toggling the switch located on the right side of the sidebar

 • Provide DPSK: Generates DPSK and Identity for the requested Identity Group.
+Refer to Adding a DPSK Service.

 Provide DPSK

-The Provide DPSK sidebar appears.
+The Provide DPSK sidebar is displayed.

 2. From the Choose Identity Group drop-down, select an identity group.